 Yes.
 Sending a gift is a great way to help your sponsored child at certain times of the year, or to let him or her know you are thinking of them.
 Here are some suggested guidelines:

-Monetary gifts should be sent directly to our North Chesterfield, Virginia office for processing and distribution; our project coordinators are not able to process checks or cash.
+Monetary gifts should be sent directly to our North Chesterfield, Virginia office for processing and distribution; our site coordinators are not able to process checks or cash.
 However, already-purchased items should be mailed directly to your sponsored child’s school address.
 If possible, use a tracking service when shipping a package.

 If you wish to send a package as a Christmas gift, please mail it no later than mid-November, so the coordinator can distribute the gift before school closes for winter break.
 Please mail summer gifts no later than April 15th, as most schools close by mid-May.
 Due to high customs duties and the likelihood of loss, we do not recommend sending packages to programs outside of the United States.
 Children Incorporated cannot guarantee that the child you sponsor will receive such packages.